Entertainment Technology New Zealand

-Entertainment Technology New Zealand (ETNZ) formed in 2002 is a professional association for the design, management, craft and technical performing arts and events community in Aotearoa New Zealand.
+Entertainment Technology New Zealand (ETNZ) formed in 2002 is a professional association for the design, management, craft and technical performing arts and events community in New Zealand.

 Background

 After establishment in 2002 the first national conference was held at the Auckland Town Hall in 2003.
-ETNZ is an advocacy body that contributes to training, health and safety guidelines and networking in the performing arts and events industry in Aotearoa New Zealand.
+ETNZ is an advocacy body that contributes to training, health and safety guidelines and networking in the performing arts and events industry in New Zealand.
 Members hold a range of technical, design, craft and management roles.

 ETNZ has at 2020 over 450 members across a range of membership options.
-ETNZ also maintains communication and associations other industry organisations such as Musical Theatre New Zealand (MTNZ) and the Entertainment Venues Association Of New Zealand (EVANZ).
+ETNZ also maintains communication and associations other industry organisations such as Musical Theatre New Zealand (MTNZ), the umbrella group for musical societies, and the Entertainment Venues Association Of New Zealand (EVANZ) who are an advocacy and development incorporated society with members from sports and performing arts venues and community centres.

 The current executive includes Vicky Cooksley, President, Phil Sargeant, Vice President, Kellie Dunlop, Secretary and Treasurer and Kathryn Osborne, Memberships.

 Recognition in the industry of members is acknowledged through the ETNZ life membership.
 Recipients of this are Walter Coleman (died 2015), Stephen Fairweather, Tricia & Stewart Macpherson, Graeme Philip, Jeremy Collins (died 2018), Hugh Kenderdine, Bong Wong, Chris McKenzie, Wilf Conroy (died 2018), John McKay and Rob Peters.